 Another unique piece of jargon UPS uses is about its tractor-trailers.
 For example, UPS calls its fleet of tractor-trailers “feeders.”
 And since 2018, UPS has almost replaced its entire feeder fleet with day cab trucks built by Mack Trucks (Pinnacle and Vision), Navistar (International ProStar+ and 9900i), and PACCAR (Kenworth T800, T660, and T680).

 But the old big rigs in its fleet still include older tractor-trailers manufactured by Ford/Sterling (Aeromax/A-Line) and Freightliner (Argosy).
 All International 8100 and Mack CH tractors are slated for decommissioning.
 UPS tends to paint its trailers light grey with the UPS logo emblazoned on each side.

 UPS utilizes multiple trailers measuring in length as follows:

-And for some deliveries, UPS uses reduced trailers are towed in aggregation with each trailer attached to the next, being towed behind the semi rig.
+And for some deliveries, UPS uses reduced trailers towed in aggregation, with each trailer attached to the next, being towed behind the semi rig.
 But not all states allow this, and a special trip ticket or permit must be obtained before hitching up.
-These hugs road trains are wrought with blind spots and unwieldy in the wind and stormy weather.
-Because of this, other drivers are encouraged to either pull far in front of or stay far to the rear of these massive land trucks.
+These huge road trains are wrought with blind spots and unwieldy in the wind and stormy weather.

 They are 100% looking out for their profits.
 Because of this, their ultimate goal is to get you to take nothing or a pittance of what you would have gotten had you retained our venerable law firm.
 So we suggest you pick up your phone and call Michael Ehline before getting bogged down in discussions and accepting peanuts.
 Also, you can sign up using our online, and a member of our experienced team of tack drivers will call you back straight away.